pneyrinck/corecontrol/README.md

   CCModuleSetValue("start", CoffeeBotDataModel::start);

-  // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCSocketCreate("tcp", "ws://192.168:100.1:8080/models");
+  // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCCreateSocket("tcp", "ws://192.168:100.1:8080/models");

-  // connect the module to the server
+  // connect the module to the server CCConnect(module, socket);
-  CCConnect(true, module, socket);
 }

-// this function is called by CoreControl to inform the data model of requested changes from a remote control surface void CoffeeBotDataModel::ReceiveControlValueNumber(std::string controlName, double controlValue, void* context) {
+// this function is called by CoreControl to inform the data model of requested changes from a remote control surface void CoffeeBotDataModel::ReceiveProperty(std::string controlName, double controlValue, void* context) {
   if (controlName.compare("make")==0)
   {